GitaiQAQ/Gitai.me/source/_posts/2016-03-26-Also-Sprach.md

 ---

-> Share our collection of inspirational and famous quotes by authors you know and love. @BrainyQuote
+> Share our collection of inspirational and famous quotes by authors you know and love. <author>BrainyQuote</author>

 * Version: `0.2.4`
 * Total: `415405`